peachch/rdme/ac.md

 **Lack of objectivity and evidence**.
 The reviewer for weaknesses "*several details missing*" and "*comparisons are not valid*" are hasty and unrealistic.
  - "*Details missing.*" The reviewer commented that we missed the information on the pre-training structure (shown in our paper Figure 2), the pre-training model introduction (shown in lines 261-266), the data we feed (shown in lines 204-217) are unrealistic.
-Specifically, we have presented detailed methodology descriptions (including the pre-training and fine-tuning framework in Figure 2 and Figure 3, respectively, and multi-task learning incorporated in lines 352-362).
+Specifically, we have presented detailed methodology descriptions (including the fine-tuning framework in Figure 3, and the multi-task learning strategy in lines 352-362).
-Furthermore, solid experiments with results (performance of two tasks shown in Table 1 and 2, and contains ablation studies and a case study in Section 4 with tables) and training parameters (the baselines and every stage of our model) in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.
+Furthermore, solid experiments with results (performance of two tasks shown in Tables 1 and 2, and contains ablation studies and a case study in Section 4 with tables) and training parameters (the baselines and every stage of our model) in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.

  - "*Comparisons are not valid.*" The reviewer thinks we chose baseline prompts that perform worse to compare is hasty and lack of evidence.